taviroquai/koajs-jwt-react/README.md

 #koajs-jwt-react

 Minimal JWT authentication with KoaJS and React

+Checkout the **demo** folder to see how it can be used.

 ## Server usage
 ```javascript